canonical/starlark/doc/alloc.md

 This document tries to list all the possible allocations performed by the Starlark byte-code interpreter instruction by instruction, without taking into account builtin functions.

 The term "allocation" should be taken as an approximation since in Go it is hard to decide whether or not an instantiation actually results in a heap allocation (even when the variable does escape).
-Moreover, all allocations discussed here don't take into account the space required to hold a `Value` in case the instruction creates one.
+Moreover, the allocations discussed here will not take into account the space required for Go to represent the `Value` interface.

 ## NOP